B’More Intersession Program

 - Identify resources available to support their community and civic engagement at JHU and in Baltimore.

-- Connect with other members of the first-year class, JHU staff and faculty, and Baltimore community partners.
+- Connect with other JHU students, staff and faculty, and Baltimore community partners.

 For Faculty & Instructors

-Instructors are paid $1,500 and are set up through the Summer & Intersession Programs (SIP) Office and the Center for Social Concern.
+Instructor teams are paid $2,000 and are set up through the Summer & Intersession Programs (SIP) Office and the Center for Social Concern.
 B’More instructors must have a sponsoring department.
 Students receive one (1) credit for their participation in a B’More course and are graded on a satisfactory/unsatisfactory basis.

 Application Process and Procedures

 To express your interest and desire to teach a B’More course, please click on the link below.
 Fill out the application and attach your CV and Course Proposal Template by the deadline: September 18, 2023.
 All proposal templates will be reviewed by the B’More Committee.
 You will be notified if your course is approved to be a part of the B’More program by September 29, 2023.